hymnsrepo/hymnsrepo-site/_hymns/in-the-lord-is-my-hope.md

 ---
-title: "In the Lord, is my hope"
+title: In the Lord, is my hope
+subtitle: J.A.
+Espinosa
 ---

 **In the Lord, is my hope,